timothyodonga/bmi539-rl/README.md

 # RL Course Project at Emory BMI Fall 2024

-This repository contains code implementation of the RL agent developed for the DBS synchrony suppression scenario and the VSN Cardiac Modulation scenario.
+This repository contains code implementation of the RL agent developed for the DBS synchrony suppression scenario and the VNS Cardiac Modulation scenario.
-You need to work from the project environment created by the TA.
-Alternatively you can manually install the dependencies from the notebooks folder that were created by the TA.
+If running on Oddjobs, you need to work from the project environment created by the TA.
+Alternatively you can manually install the dependencies from the project.ipynb notebook folder that were created by the TA.
-To run the different scenario, please use the following commands below.
+To run the different scenarios, please use the following commands below.

 ## DBS Synchrony Suppression
 `python train_rl_dbs.py`